mcooper/temp-sentiment/doc/initial_results.md

 ---
 created: 2020-09-20T16:03:19-0400
-modified: 2020-10-15T21:41:31-0400
+modified: 2020-10-15T22:08:16-0400
 title: Are the Poor Are More Vulnerable to Climate Impacts on Mental Health?
-author: Matthew Cooper
+author: Matthew Cooper & the "Text Mining Climate Shocks" SESYNC Team.
 date: \today
 urlcolor: blue
 ---

 We explored the impact of temperature and precipitation on expressed sentiment on twitter.
 This is an initial overview.
+The code is [here](https://github.com/mcooper/temp-sentiment)

 This work is heavily influenced by previous research finding a link between weather and twitter sentiment, especially work by Patrick Baylis (See [here](https://doi.org/10.1371/journal.pone.0195750), [here](https://doi.org/10.1016/j.jpubeco.2020.104161)).
 However, this work builds on that work in several ways: